BardicDefense/purple-hack/README.md

 ## Retainers

 Retainers cost 50sp on initial hire (+50sp to request a class), plus ½ share of treasure.
 They will be level 1d3, but cannot be higher than the hiring PC’s level.
-Retainers' starting Morale typically ranges from 18 (the craven) to 6 (the elite), and can be randomly determined with a 2d6+6 roll.
+Retainers' starting Morale typically ranges from 18 (the craven) to 6 (the elite), and can be randomly determined at hiring with a 2d6+6 roll.

-Loyalty is checked after each adventure/session, if the retainer is reduced to 1/4 or less of its full HP total, or if their loyalty is severely tested.
+Loyalty is checked with a Morale roll after each adventure, if the retainer is reduced to 1/4 or less of its full HP total, or if their loyalty is severely tested.
 If a success is rolled, the retainer’s Morale threshold decreases by one to a minimum of 6.
 On a failure, the retainer departs.

 Porters/torchbearers come with no equipment.
 Equipment purchased by the PC is kept by the PC.
 Retainers come with the same basic starting equipment as PCs, but no starting silver.
-Specializations & feats are rolled randomly, and no skills are included.
+Stats, specializations & feats are rolled randomly, and no skills are included (but can be chosen if a player ends up playing the retainer as a replacement for a lost PC, for example).

-Armor is based on class.
-Mages roll 1d6; Warriors roll 1d6+1:
+Starting armor is based on class.
+Mages roll 1d6-1; Warriors roll 1d6+1:

-- 1=No armor (AC 9)
+- 0-1=No armor (AC 9)
 - 2-3=Leather (AC 12)
 - 4-5=Ring (AC 13)
 - 6=Scale (AC 14)